Seesaw Models under the Lens of Angular Distributions at $\mu^+\mu^-,\, \mu^+ \mu^+, \, \mu^+ \gamma$ and $\mu^+ e^-$ Colliders: Different Seesaw models

 Through the doubly and the singly charged scalars, Type-II seesaw affects $(g-2)$ of muon as:

 It is interesting to notice that if we assume diagonal coupling, then the total contribution of triplet to muon $(g-2)$ is negative.
-For our choice of benchmark points, $\Delta a_\mu\sim-10^{-12}$, which is quite smaller than the observed experimental value, $\Delta a_\mu^{exp}=(2.5\pm0.59)\times 10^{-9}$ \cite{Muong-2:2021ojo}.
-We also did not taken into neutrino oscillation data.
-Actually, since our main goal is to study the angular distribution of different seesaw scenarios at leptonic colliders, we refrain ourselves from finding a parameter space respecting all the low-energy bounds.
-However, we considered our benchmark points with $M_{\Delta} > 750$ GeV at $2\sigma$ level, which are allowed by the most recent CMS \cite{CMS:2019lwf} and ATLAS \cite{ATLAS:2020wop} measurements as shown in \autoref{boundTy2}.
+For our choice of benchmark points, $\Delta a_\mu\sim-10^{-12}$, which is quite smaller than the observed experimental value, $(3.8 \pm 6.8)\times 10^{-11}$ \cite{Aliberti:2025beg, Muong-2:2025xyk}.
+We do not enforce neutrino oscillation constraints, since our main goal is to study angular distributions of Seesaw scenarios at lepton colliders rather than to scan the full parameter space consistent with all low-energy observables.

+The experimental lower bound on the masses of neutral and singly charged scalars are not very stringent.
+One can easily evade these experimental bounds by considering neutral and singly charged scalars heavier than 500 GeV \cite{Karan:2023kyj}.
+The doubly charged scalar gets severe constraint from multi-lepton final state searches at LHC.
+Although the precise lower bound on the mass of such scalars depends on the underlying model, one can consider it to be around 1 TeV \cite{ATLAS:2022pbd}, as found by ATLAS.
+Our benchmark choices, as will be presented later, are therefore comfortably consistent with current experimental constraints.